Arthur Plotnik is a versatile author with a distinguished background in editing and publishing.

 Reviewers have consistently praised Plotnik's writing for its accuracy, style, and wit, often ranking it with Strunk & White in practicality.

-Plotnik's 2011 opus, Better than Great: A Plenitudinous Compendium of Wallopingly Fresh Superlatives (Viva Editions), has hit home with its 5,700 alternatives to such worn-out terms as "great," "awesome" and "amazing," along with commentary on their use.
+Plotnik's 2011 opus, Better than Great: A Plenitudinous Compendium of Wallopingly Fresh Superlatives (Viva Editions), offers 5,700 alternatives to such worn-out terms as "great," "awesome" and "amazing," along with commentary on their use.
 The venerable London publisher Souvenir Press published a UK edition in July 2012.
 (See "News and Notes")

 As a publisher, Plotnik brought five national awards (1993-1997) to the American Library Association’s book imprint.
 He won numerous honors also as editor of ALA’s flagship magazine, American Libraries.